 Friends of Hippy Son arrived the next day; two more cocktail-and-clearing-up friendly young bucks who catered for us without complaint and delivered excellent conversation to boot.
 More diverting dinners were enjoyed with equally entertaining guests, daily sun and slow swims, trips to the market … and of course, preparations for the London Crowd, scheduled to arrive a day prior to the Big Birthday Dinner.

 Toasting dozily by the pool, I was stirred by the sounds of warm welcomes from within, closely followed by new poolside footsteps.
 Standing to apologise and confess rather obviously: Hello.
 Sorry, I’m a bit naked, I need not have worried; the lovely Pablo stood, hand extended in greeting, his partner R close behind.
-These gloriously urbane boys had come to celebrate their friends’ anniversaries in advance of their own nuptials taking place two weeks hence.
+These gloriously urbane Hollywood Two had come to celebrate their friends’ anniversaries in advance of their own nuptials taking place two weeks hence.
 Their glamorous presence heralded the later arrival of Glossy Red Setter, a gorgeous and funny only-just-forty-girl-woman with long golden hair.
 Days of amusing anarchy were well and truly on the cards.

 The Hollywoods dived straight in; pool first, sociability and gales of laughter to follow.
 Dear reader, I cannot do justice here to the hugely entertaining hours and days that followed; suffice to say they were rich with wit, intellect, gambit, pun, farce … and of course, terrible jokes.
 In short, it were a right old carry on.

 Our penultimate eve in France was taken up with The Party … and What A Do it Was.
 Much pleasure was taken in the preparation; Marilyn demanded that I appear in LBD, pearls and pom-pom Choos, the height of which precluded my involvement in anything other than looking poised and vaguely decorative.